gamemanual0/gm0/source/docs/hardware-basics/servo-guide/choosing-servo.rst

 Choosing a Servo
 ================

 For many applications, you can just use one of the two most common servos in FTC, `REV Smart Servo <http://www.revrobotics.com/rev-41-1097/>`_ or `goBILDA Dual Mode Servo <https://www.gobilda.com/2000-series-dual-mode-servo-25-2/>`_.
 However, sometimes these servos are not enough.
-Here are some of servo features you need to pay attention to when selecting a servo for your needs.
+Here are some important servo features to consider when selecting a servo.

 Servo Type: Regular or Continuous
 ---------------------------------
-Servos described above, which can rotate to a given position based on PWM input signal, are called **regular servos**.
+Servos which can rotate to a given position based on PWM input signal are called **regular servos**.
 In addition, there are also **continuous rotation** servos, which are effectively just small motors in a servo form factor.
 They have no position control; instead, PWM signal is used to control their rotation speed.

 Both REV Smart Servo and goBILDA Dual Mode servo (which are both based on FR5311m programmable servo by Feetech) can be used as either regular or